 Since this content is entirely generated by a friend, they tend to be more trust-worthy to users and more likely to generate clicks.
 Note that the advertiser cannot choose which posts are promoted — or even promote shares of specific articles — so you are somewhat at the mercy of users.

 The thing about these ads is that it’s not always clear who created them.
-While it’s likely this comes from my campaign, it’s always possible that Emeric promoted his own post.
+While it’s likely this comes from my The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., it’s always possible that Emeric promoted his own post.

 You should consider using Domain Sponsored Stories if you are a publisher and rely on website traffic to drive your business.
 It’s a staple of my strategy since I constantly have one going along with a Page Like Sponsored Story at low levels to continuously drive growth and activity.